 - Dark yellow urine

-At Urgent Care of Texas, we know that gastroenteritis requires fast, effective treatment.
+At Physician Partners of America, we know that gastroenteritis requires fast, effective treatment.
 Our expert team of doctors and medical professionals can diagnose your condition quickly and give you a treatment plan that meets your needs.
-From anti-nausea medication and intravenous fluids to a customized self-care plan to help you ease back into a normal diet, you can count on a comprehensive and customized gastroenteritis treatment plan when you visit our urgent care centers in Arlington, Keller, or Coppell.
+From anti-nausea medication and intravenous fluids to a customized self-care plan to help you ease back into a normal diet, you can count on a comprehensive and customized gastroenteritis treatment plan when you visit our clinic locations.